 Service not Overhaul

 An effective way of breaking down resistance to change might be to ask, “if you’re not 100% satisfied with the results you have, why are you so afraid to gamble them?”
+A good manager, or a great manager, adapts the approach to the person rather than using the same method for everyone.

-How do You Ensure Training Actually Sticks?
+How do You Ensure Training and Skill Development Actually Stick?

 How do You Identify who is Coachable?